codevalley/friday-api/docs/guides/entity-guide.md

+# Adding a New Entity in the Four-Layer Architecture

 Below is a **step-by-step** guide on how to introduce a **new entity** into this project's four-layer architecture (Domain → Repository → Service → Router), along with the supporting schemas and tests.
-It's structured to match the patterns currently used in your codebase (Activity, Moment, Note, User, etc.), so everything remains consistent.
+It's structured to match the patterns currently used (Activity, Moment, Note, User, etc.), so everything remains consistent.

 ---

 ## 1. Overview of the 4-Layer Flow

-Here's the **typical flow** when adding a brand-new entity (for illustration, let's call it `Task`—imagine a simple "task" that a user can create and mark as done, with optional notes or something like that).
-The same steps apply to any new entity:
+Here’s the **typical flow** when adding a brand-new entity (for illustration, we’ll call it `Task`—imagine a “task” that a user can create and mark as done).
+These same steps apply to **any** new entity:

-1. **Domain Layer** (`domain/Task.py`, plus maybe `domain/exceptions.py` updates):
+1. **Domain Layer** (`domain/Task.py` + possibly `domain/exceptions.py` updates)
-   - Create a domain model `TaskData` or similarly named.
+   - Create a domain model `TaskData` (or similarly named).
    - Implement validations, domain logic, specialized domain exceptions if needed.
-2. **Repository Layer** (`repositories/TaskRepository.py`):
+2. **Repository Layer** (`repositories/TaskRepository.py`)
-   - Create an ORM model `Task` in `orm/TaskModel.py` (or if you want a separate file).
+   - Create an ORM model `Task` in `orm/TaskModel.py`.
    - Then create `TaskRepository` to handle DB queries/CRUD for `Task`.
-3. **Service Layer** (`services/TaskService.py`):
+3. **Service Layer** (`services/TaskService.py`)
-   - Create a `TaskService` that orchestrates domain logic + repository calls + error handling, and optionally transforms domain exceptions into `HTTPException`.
+   - Create a `TaskService` that orchestrates domain logic + repository calls, handles domain exceptions, etc.
-4. **Router Layer** (`routers/v1/TaskRouter.py`):
+4. **Router Layer** (`routers/v1/TaskRouter.py`)
-   - Create a new FastAPI router with endpoints for creating, retrieving, listing, updating, deleting tasks (whatever is needed).
+   - Create a new FastAPI router with endpoints for creating, retrieving, listing, updating, and/or deleting tasks.

-Additionally, you'll add supporting **Pydantic** schemas for request and response in `schemas/pydantic/`, and **unittest** coverage for domain, repository, service, and router.
+Additionally, you’ll add supporting **Pydantic** schemas for request/response in `schemas/pydantic/`, and unittests for domain, repository, service, and router.

-Let's break down the steps in detail.
+Below is a detailed breakdown.

 ---